My Counselling Story

 Hi there, if you’ve reached this page you know my name is Clare Ludlam and I’m a counsellor.
 And with most stories, I didn’t start off as a counsellor – I started off as the client with a lovely counsellor called Barbara.

 In my first session Barbara brought me back to an offhand comment I’d made that my mother had died, when I had gone to talk about my relationship.
 Through our work together Barbara provided support and a place to grieve for my Mum and to learn that I was in an abusive relationship.
-Later I worked with two more lovely counsellors, Judy and Ingrid who continued to help and support me in leaving that relationship/connecting to my body and feelings/more grief/making connections to where things started from and eventually (in my 40’s) to meet my husband and have a wonderful and loving relationship.
+Later I worked with two more lovely counsellors, Judy and Ingrid who continued to help and support me in leaving that relationship/connecting to my body and feelings/more grief/making connections to where things started from and eventually (in my 40’s) to meet my husband and be in a wonderful and loving relationship.

 While working with Judy I decided to train to be a counsellor as these women and counselling had been instrumental in changing my life.
 Since completing my degree in counselling, I’ve continued to explore and train in different ways to create change and now offer alternative options to help people create the changes they want in their lives.